 To programmatically call the CMS block in .phtml template file use this code:

-Note: you need to create and enable a CMS block for this method to work.
+Note: you need to for this method to work.
 If the CMS block is disabled or does not exist, this code will not display any content.

 Using createBlock method is fast but not ideal in terms of best practices.

 So what you can do is add a CMS block into your block using layout.
-Use the following code in a proper layout XML handle file and don't forget to flush
+Use the following code in a proper layout XML handle file and don't forget to once the layout is changed:

-Although Magento 2 CMS blocks are managed directly from Magento admin using widgets and WYSWYG editor you can add them other ways too.
+Although CMS blocks are managed directly from Magento admin using widgets there are other ways to .

 If you have some technical skills you can just call CMS block in Magento using the XML file.